sstankala/customer-success-health-dashboard/README.md

 # customer-success-health-dashboard
 A practical Customer Success health dashboard I use to prioritize accounts and prep QBRs.
+- You can try the deployed version at https://sstankala-customer-success-health-dashboard.streamlit.app/
 # Customer Success Health Dashboard

 An interactive Streamlit dashboard to help Customer Success teams: